azizhazeinita/ChurnRatePrediction-ECommerce-ModelsComparison/README.md

 * **Project Goal**:

-The purpose of this project is to find **customer churn rate prediction in e-commerce** dataset.
+The purpose of this project is to find **customer churn rate prediction using e-commerce** dataset.
 This approach is used to detect which features affect churn rate, so that company can use it to do future forecasting to **predict which customers who tend to leave the service** and make **promotion strategy** to offer.

 * **Dataset**: